SHergibo/my-curriculum-vitae-api/README.md

-# Cv-2020-back REST API
+# My-curriculum-vitae REST API

-Cv-2020-back API is a simple REST API developed using Node.js, Express and MongoDB.
+My-curriculum-vitae API is a simple REST API developed using Node.js, Express and MongoDB.
 This API is used to store and show of your contact informations, job experiences, education experiences, skills and projects.
-If you want, you can use [cv-2020](https://github.com/SHergibo/cv-2020) with this API to be able to directly use all the functionality of this API on your browser.
+If you want, you can use [my-curriculum-vitae](https://github.com/SHergibo/my-curriculum-vitae.git) with this API to be able to directly use all the functionality of this API on your browser.

 ## Features